 Not only will that reduce volatility in your portfolio, protecting at least a portion of it, but it will also leave you with cash available after the bear market ends.

-You’ll be able to draw funds from your fixed income allocation to begin buying stocks at a discount.
+You’ll be able to draw funds from your fixed income allocation to begin to invest in stocks at a discount.

 Be careful how you interpret this as well.
-Investment advisors frequently lump fixed income investments into the very generic term “bonds”.
+Investment and financial advisors frequently lump fixed income investments into the very generic term “bonds”.
 But that’s not necessarily what we’re talking about here.

 Instead, you should focus on financial assets that are both interest-bearing and totally safe.